Kirkush Military Training Base: FOB Caldwell

 Forward Operating Base Caldwell was named for United States Army Specialist Nathaniel A. Caldwell of Omaha, Nebraska who was killed on May 21, 2003 when the vehicle he was riding in at night rolled over while traveling at excessive speed in Baghdad, Iraq.
 Caldwell was assigned to the 404th Aviation Support Battalion, 4th Infantry Division, Fort Hood, Texas.

 Until the US Army arrived, FOB Caldwell was an abandoned Iraqi military base.
-Construction had begun in the mid-1980s by the Czechoslovakian government and ceased in the late 1980s or early 1990s.
+Construction had begun in the mid-1980s by the Czechoslovak government and ceased in the late 1980s or early 1990s.
 The entire facility covers about 100 acre and has several medium size groups of buildings called pods.
 A kilometer outside of Kirkush is a brick factory which has several black smoke stacks about 50 ft high.

 FOB Caldwell was located in a complex that was within Kirkush Military Training Base (KMTB), Iraq (Mercator Grid Reference System 38SNC 22027 30374) is approximately 70 mi east of Baghdad, close to the Iranian border.
 Kirkush is located some 90 km northeast of Baghdad and 20 km from the Iranian border.
 Kirkush [33°43'10"N 045°17'24"E ] lies due east of Balad Ruz, Iraq.